purvanshgarg/aws/README.md

 #### All the necessary steps have been mentioned in pdfs that are present in repository.

 #### There is also a ipynb file that helps in all the connection and uploading process for rds using python.

+#### pdfs need to be downloaded first to be viewd properly as github does not support pdf preview.